Updated December 23, 2020

 • When members of this species go feral, where do they go, and what do they do?

 The answers to these questions can be very useful when determining what a space might look like and where it should be located on your property.
 Ultimately, animal-centered design shouldn’t stop at the animals’ doorstep, but should extend throughout their entire habitat.

 Why Is Animal-Centered Design Important?

-It can be surprising to realize all the ways the old farming model may be influencing what we think we know about farmed animals.
+It can be surprising to realize all the ways the old farming model may be influencing what we think we know about A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies..
 By engaging in an animal-centered design process, we can not only help our residents thrive, but we can also gain a better understanding of who they really are.
 As the folks from Piedmont Farm Animal Refuge put it: